SplunkStudyClub/conf22/Session 3: How to Discover and Troubleshoot Data  Like an Ace Student.md

 index=_internal TAILREADER file="'/var/log/palo_endpoint.log'"

 # connect to the command line
-use the SSL instructions int he email
+use the SSL instructions in the Study Club email

 # change to splunk user
 sudo su - splunk